 - b.
-In the New Job, wizard provide a name (for example HDPJob), then click Finish. - c.
-An empty design workspace corresponding to the Job name opens. - 2.
+In the New Job wizard, provide a name for the new job (for example, HDPJob), then click Finish. - c.
+An empty design workspace, named after the new job, opens. - 2.
 Create a sample input file. - a.
-Under the /tmp directory of your TOS master deployment machine, create a text file (for example: input.txt) with the following contents:
+At your master deployment machine's the /tmp directory, create a text file (for example: input.txt) with the following contents: